|Guide||♦||20 Triplogs||2 Topics|

 Motorized access to the trailhead is currently not permitted, most likely due to smuggling activity.
 The trail itself is open and may be accessed from Margie's Cove Western Trailhead.

-The brittlebush is a member of the sunflower family and grows two to five feet tall covered with brilliant yellow blooms from March to June.
+The brittlebush is a member of the sunflower family and grows two to five feet tall, covered with brilliant yellow blooms from March to June.
 The long, ovate, silver-gray leaves are one to four inches long.
 Brittle, woody branches contain a fragrant resin.
 This flower lends its name to this trail due to its abundance along the hillsides adjacent to the trail.

 In my opinion, this area contains the best examples of signature saguaro forests close to Phoenix's southern city limits.
-The Sonoran Desert National Monument was declared during the last stages of Clinton's presidency in 2001 (January 17th, 2001 to be exact).
+The Sonoran Desert National Monument was declared during the last stages of Clinton's presidency in 2001 (January 17th, 2001).
 I applaud this act of preservation to counterbalance the fate of other saguaro forests consumed by Phoenix's urban sprawl!
 The monument is comprised of three separate and subtly distinct wilderness areas; 1) Table Top Wilderness, 2) South Maricopa Mountains Wilderness, and 3) North Maricopa Mountains Wilderness.
-The monument also contains a much used trail corridor in which are found remnants of several important historic trails, including the Juan Bautista de Anza National Historic Trail, the Mormon Battalion Trail, and the Butterfield Overland Stage Route.
+The monument also contains a much-used trail corridor in which are found remnants of several important historic trails, including the Juan Bautista de Anza National Historic Trail, the Mormon Battalion Trail, and the Butterfield Overland Stage Route.
 The corridor is also a favorite with rail fans as the Union Pacific Railroad mainline bisects the South and North Maricopa Mountains Wilderness.
 The Brittlebush Trail follows a combination of former jeep trails and wide, unmarked desert washes.
 The BLM kiosk warns that there is infrequent trail signage or directional marker and the warning is quite correct.
-We found the occasional rock cairn to help keep you on the trail, but found ourselves doubling back at the occasional wash junction when we couldn't find a cairn!
+We found the occasional rock cairn to help keep you on the trail but found ourselves doubling back at the occasional wash junction when we couldn't find a cairn!
 Although the trail did not appear on our topographic map, my trusty Magellan GPS showed the path.
 Be prepared for self-sufficiency on this hike.
 Having experienced multiple hikes within the North Maricopa Mountain Wilderness, I've yet to encounter a fellow hiker on the trail.
 If you are searching for solitude close to the city, this may be the hike for you!
 I'll describe a recent "south to north" complete trail hike;

 Mile 4.5 - The trail walks out of the wash and onto a ridge.
 The solid footing is a relief to the thighs!
 An appearance by one of the infrequent trail markers (GPS: N33o04.733' W112o31.112') shows the way.

-This trail offers multiple recreational possibilities and I try to take advantage as often as possible.
+This trail offers multiple recreational possibilities, and I try to take advantage as often as possible.
 Enjoy!

 This hike is listed as One-Way.